danhowarthdwp/dwp-health-data-glossary/a-to-z/performance-measure.md

 ## Definition

-A unit of measurement that shows how effectively we're performing an activity, opportunity or lever that we've defined (see [child terms](/a-to-z/performance-measure/#child-terms)).
+A unit of measurement that measures [performance](/a-to-z/performance).
+It shows how effectively we're performing an activity, opportunity or lever that we've defined.

 ## Purpose